Executive Director and CEO of Arkansas PBS

 From 2012-2016, Courtney served as executive director of Hot Springs Documentary Film Festival, where she reimagined the longest-running nonfiction festival in North America, gaining the designation as an Oscar-qualifier in Documentary Short Subject and building a donor base to sustain the festival into the future.

 Courtney began her career at Hearst Entertainment, Rastar and the IndieProd Company and has held senior leadership roles at multiple film and television organizations including Universal’s Illumination Entertainment where she focused on IP for family-friendly films, London-based Jigsaw Films/Miramax, Radical Pictures and the U.K.’s Aardman Animation where she served as a creative consultant.
 She has been the recipient of Women in Film's Lillian Gish Producing Award and is currently on the advisory board for the newly-established Arkansas Women in Film.

 Courtney is a member of the NETA Executive Committee and is the co-chair of the Organization of State Broadcast Executives.
 She served on the most recent Corporation for Public Broadcasting CSG Review Panel, is active in the new CPB Rural Content Initiative and participates in multiple working groups for CPB and NETA.

 Born an Arkansan, Courtney grew up in Jackson, Mississippi where she attended Millsaps College.
 She is the mother of three grown children - Miranda, Liam and India.

-Ms. Pledger serves on the PBS Station Services, Diversity Advisory, and Corporate Support Advisory committees.
+Ms. Pledger serves on the PBS Station Services Committee, Diversity Advisory Committee, and Corporate Support Advisory Committee.